Entry Requirements

 Timetables

-We endeavour to make timetables available one month before you start your course.
+Timetables are usually provided one month prior to the commencement of your course.
 Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week.
-Part-time classes are normally scheduled on one or two days per week.
+Classes for part-time students tend to be scheduled one or two days a week.

 Overall Workload